RedPitaya/RedPitaya/doc/visual/README.md

 ![Wiring for Buzzer](example_2/wiring.png)

-Connect the extension module to Red Pitaya and connect the Buzzer to the *CN?* connector on the extension module.
+Connect the extension module to Red Pitaya.
+Connect the Buzzer to the *CN?* connector on the extension module which is part of a group of connectors providing digital input/output signals.

 ### Description